Louack/mental-calculation-trainer/README.md

 # Mental Calculation Trainer

-This small and simple app asked a series of mathemetical operations to the user, who has to answer without the help of any tool.
+This small and simple app asks a series of mathemetical operations to the user, who has to answer without the help of any tool.

 For me, the hidden goal of this app was to get a better understanding of SOLID